 Common Law Enforcement – Where No Other Regime Applies

 Under the common law, a fresh claim in the Courts of England and Wales must be commenced and a domestic judgment obtained before any enforcement can take place.
 The judgment creditor will usually apply for summary judgment in the new domestic proceedings (under Civil Procedure Rule 24), on the grounds that the defendant's liability has already been decided, so the debtor should have no defence to the claim.
 In response, the defendant may argue one of the objections to recognition.
 These are dealt with in more detail under 3.6 Challenging Enforcement of Foreign Judgments.
-Examples are that the defendant was not present within the jurisdiction of the foreign court and did not submit to its jurisdiction, the judgment is contrary to English public policy or resulted from an unfair trial or recognition is prevented by the European Convention on Human Rights and the judgment was obtained by fraud or in breach of contract.
+Examples of objections to recognition are that the defendant was not present within the jurisdiction of the foreign court and did not submit to its jurisdiction, the judgment is contrary to English public policy or resulted from an unfair trial or recognition is prevented by the European Convention on Human Rights and the judgment was obtained by fraud or in breach of contract.

 Under Brussels (recast), taking the necessary steps to be in a position to start domestic enforcement action should in theory be relatively inexpensive and swift.
 This is, however, subject always to any challenge by the judgment debtor that can change the position.
 If there is no challenge, it should be possible to start English enforcement proceedings almost immediately.

-If the common law regime applies and fresh proceedings are required, even if an application for summary judgment is successful, the minimum period to judgment is likely to be several months from the date of issue of the new claim and could be longer.
+If the common law regime applies and fresh proceedings are required, even if an application for summary judgment is successful, the minimum period to an enforceable judgment is likely to be several months from the date of issue of the new claim and could be longer.